A story’s value

 We would be wise to remember that.

-As those responsible for leading the effort in creating an independent and fulfilling future for children on the spectrum, let us offer just a bit more of ourselves.
+As parents and caregivers, we are responsible for leading the effort in creating an independent and fulfilling future for our child.
+Perhaps, we can use this as a reminder to offer a bit more of ourselves.

 One we should all be mutually invested in.